Kitzoon/JJSploit-Source-Code/README.md

-# JJSploit-Source-Code
+# JJSploit Source Code
-JJSploit's source code, dumped with nodejs and the npm package "asar".
+JJSploit's source code, decompiled with nodejs and the npm package "asar".